willrobaggins/prop-hunt/README.md

 *Limit Right Clicks:* Limit the number of right clicks a seeker can do.
 (Guesses they may take)

 *Maximum Right Clicks:* The number of guesses a seeker can make.

+*NOTE: If you right click on an object, you will see an option "Guess".
+THIS IS AN EXPERIMENTAL MECHANIC and currently is not 100% accurate (typically when camera pitch is more parallel to the ground - works best with about a 60 degree angle pitch).
+This mechanic currently removes the hider from your player list / lobby, and will send a chat message that the player has been found.*

 ## Hider Menu (Side Panel)